uavpal/disco4g/README.md

 ![USB Modem inside Disco's canopy](https://preview.ibb.co/g5rgNS/modem_in_disco.jpg)

-Initiation of the 4G/LTE connection (and switch back to Wi-Fi) is done by simply pressing the Settings button twice on Skycontroller 2.
+Initiation of the 4G/LTE connection (and switch back to Wi-Fi) can be done by simply pressing the Settings button twice on Skycontroller 2.

 ![Settings Button on Skycontroller 2](https://image.ibb.co/iBWcgn/settingsbutton.jpg)